OpenDSA/OpenDSA/RST/en/IS/TreeIndexing.rst

 place, but doing so might require much reorganization.
 Each update should affect only a few blocks, or its cost will be too high.
-As you can see from Figure :num:`Figure #Rebalance`, adopting a rule such as requiring the BST to be complete can cause a great deal of rearranging of data within the tree.
+As you can see from Figure :num:`Figure #RebalanceBST`, adopting a rule such as requiring the BST to be complete can cause a great deal of rearranging of data within the tree.